The Syndicate

 An unknown Sydney geologist, and

-Noticably absent from the roster is Robert Moore of Angledool Station, who apparently burned from his previous prospecting experience opted not to join the syndicate.
+Noticably absent from the roster is Robert Moore of Angledool Station, who was burned from his previous prospecting experience and opted not to join the syndicate.

 Each member contributed £25 to the syndicate.